Bristol's water recycling centre

 An essential component of the city’s vision to put good social and environmental outcomes at the core of sustainable economic growth, expanding the existing site is also likely to offer further benefits to the city through associated economic opportunities as its construction begins.

-Wessex Water submitted their planning application for the expansion of the water recycling centre in Avonmouth in March 2023.
+We submitted our planning application for the expansion of the water recycling centre in Avonmouth in March 2023 and, after careful consideration, Bristol City Council planners gave the go-ahead for the expansion, subject to conditions, in November 2023.

 This followed a lengthy consultation process over a five-year period, which extensively gauged both the views of the public and a wide range of organisations about the plans.

-Throughout 2022, Wessex Water spoke directly with the local community about the proposals at a series of drop-in sessions in Lawrence Weston, Shirehampton and Avonmouth.
+Throughout 2023, we spoke directly with the local community about the proposals at a series of drop-in sessions in Lawrence Weston, Shirehampton and Avonmouth.

 More than 60 people attended across the three days, taking the opportunity to find out more about the plans, meet the project team and ask questions about the proposed expansion, as well as leaving their own comments and feedback.
 A virtual public consultation feedback form was also made available for comments.